-Another thing I like to send out during the later stages of customers that have been with us for a while is a Net Promoter Score survey which you can also create within YesInsights.
+Another thing we like to send out during the later stages of customers that have been with us for a while is a Net Promoter Score survey which you can also create within YesInsights.

 If you’re looking for tactics on how you can leverage NPS for referrals, feedback, and best practices check out this post here – How To Leverage NPS To Drive More Sustainable User Growth and Retention.